-As of June 30, 2021, these convertible notes payable are convertible to approximately 23,365,227 shares of common stock at conversion rates ranging from \$0.02 to \$0.48 per share.
+As of September 30, 2021, these convertible notes payable are convertible at conversion rates ranging from \$0.02 to \$0.48 per share into approximately 21,143,000 shares of common stock.

 The Company early adopted ASU No. 2020-06 effective January 1, 2021 using the modified retrospective approach.
 Upon adoption, the following changes resulted: (i) the value of the beneficial conversion features recorded in 2020 was reversed resulting in an increase in convertible notes payable with an offsetting adjustment to additional paid in capital and (ii) interest expense recorded in 2020 that was related to the amortization of the discount related to the beneficial conversion feature was reversed against opening accumulated deficit.
 Accordingly, the adoption of ASU 2020-06 resulted in a decrease to accumulated deficit of \$30,000, a decrease in addition paid in capital of \$60,000, and an increase in total stockholders' deficit of \$30,000 on January 1, 2021.